SultanOrazbayev/repec-analysis/README.md

 The raw data can be processed in several independent procedures, after completing these procedures the processed data can be merged for further analysis.

-Software requirements: bash (curl, awk), rsync, Perl, jq.
+Software requirements: bash (curl, awk), rsync, Perl, jq, parallel.

 # First step - downloading the data